-There are numerous things that can cause a mailing to be classified as spam; content is just one of those factors.
-Higher Logic recommends that you review the following best practices and apply them to your mailings in order to prevent your content being a spam trigger and ensure better delivery results.
+There are numerous things that can cause a message to be classified as spam; content is just one of those factors.
+Higher Logic recommends that you review the following best practices and apply them to your messages in order to prevent your content being a spam trigger and ensure better delivery results.

 Things to do